manavarora506/manav_garden/content/notes/System Design.md

 Ride Service (handle fare estimates):
 - calls 3rd party mapping API call that given traffic gives eta to get from source to destination -> persist estimate in primary db.
-- make call to rdie Matching service to get driver status
+- make call to ride Matching service to get driver status

 Ride object would have:
 - id,